Khan/engblog/src/posts/snippet-server.md

 things to put into snippets one week, I know I'm being spread too thin!

-Another benefit of snippets is serendipidous helping: by reading someone's snippet, you may discover a task or problem they're working on that you can help with, that otherwise you would never have known about.
+Another benefit of snippets is serendipitous helping: by reading someone's snippet, you may discover a task or problem they're working on that you can help with, that otherwise you would never have known about.